cent-inc/collect-button/README.md

 - buttonText: Label to use for the button.
 - element: the container the Collect button should render inside of.

-The library takes care of web3 wallet creation, ownership tracking and collection management.

 ## Feature ideas (in no apparent order)
 - [ ] Self-service domain management for API access